ANAS-05/mini_projects/README.md

-# OU Results Web Scraping Project

-## Description
-This project involves web scraping of OU (Osmania University) results using Python and BeautifulSoup.
-The script extracts and displays the results from the university's official website.
+# Mini Projects Repository

+This repository contains a collection of mini projects created while learning new technologies and tools.